 2. Set your alarm and leave it in another room

-I use my phone for my alarm, and I leave it in the bathroom after I finished my nightly skincare routine and brush my teeth.
+Since I don’t have the Hatch alarm yet, I use my phone for my alarm, and I leave it in the bathroom after I finished my nightly skincare routine and brush my teeth.
 If it’s next to my bed on my nightstand, I will hit snooze.
 So I removed that option.
 I have to physically get out of bed to shut it off.
-And, since I love my husband and I’d like to him to keep loving me, I can’t just let it keep going off for 5 minutes.
+And, since I love my husband (and you love your family members) and I’d like to him to keep loving me, I can’t just let it keep hitting the snooze button that’s going off every 5 minutes.

 3. Put a visual reminder of WHY you are getting up next to your alarm

-I put my current training plan and running clothes for the next day (or my planner, if I’m working instead of running) next to my phone so when I turn off my alarm, I have a visual reminder of why I want to get up (rather than hitting snooze and getting back in bed, which I’ve done a couple times – it’s never worth it).
-That visual cue helps a LOT.
+I put my current training plan (sometimes from my running coach) and running clothes for my morning run the next day next to my phone so when I turn off my alarm, I have a visual reminder of why I want to get up (rather than hitting snooze and getting back in bed).
+The visual cue is sometimes a note on my phone screen that says “Meet Kelly at 6:15” so I don’t forget that I’m meeting a friend and I don’t want to stand her up!
+A visual cue helps a LOT.
 And it’s also part of my evening and morning routine, which leads me to…

 4. Follow a routine at night and in the morning

-I think people talk about an evening routine a lot as it relates to making it easier to fall asleep, but I think it’s important to help you wake up early as well.
-And I also think a morning routine is just as important as an evening routine.
+I think people talk about an evening routine a lot as it relates to making it easier to fall asleep.
+But it’s important to help you wake up early as well.
+And I think a morning routine is just as important as an evening routine.
 Your body and mind are very likely tired first thing in the morning and if it can go through some things on auto-pilot, it helps.

-I usually head up to our bedroom to wind down around 9:30-9:45 and start my nighttime routine.
+When I’m waking up early, I usually head up to our bedroom to wind down around 9:30-9:45 and start my night routine.
 Electronics keep me up and TV especially gets me worked up so it’s super important for me to get away from that about an hour before I want to fall asleep.
 (Tommy, on the other hand, gets sleepy watching TV so he stays downstairs to wind down.)